YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: 256`

 This allows you to set the cap for the size of a packet before the server attempts to compress it.
 Setting it higher can save some CPU resources at the cost of bandwidth, and setting it to -1 disables it.
 Setting this higher may also hurt clients with slower network connections.
 If your server is in a network with a proxy or on the same machine (with less than 2 ms ping), disabling this (-1) will be beneficial, since internal network speeds can usually handle the additional uncompressed traffic.

+#### simulation-distance

+`Good starting value: 4`

+Currently Paper has not updated no-tick-view-distance patch, but Mojang has given us very similiar option.
+This is the distance in chunks that will actually be ticked, aka. "things will happen in".
+This is here temporarily until Paper updates no-tick-view-distance patch.

+#### view-distance

+`Good starting value: 7`

+Currently Paper has not updated no-tick-view-distance patch, but Mojang has given us very similiar option.
+This is the distance in chunks that will be sent to players, similiar to no-tick-view-distance from paper.
+1.18 client now respect server side view-distance, which causes ugly fog to appear it this is set low.
+This is here temporarily until Paper updates no-tick-view-distance patch.

 ### [purpur.yml]